Braulin96/braulin-portfolio/README.md

 ### Tailwind CSS

-The project uses Tailwind CSS 4 with custom color variables defined in the main CSS file.
-Modify the color palette in `src/styles/globals.css`.
+The project uses Tailwind CSS 4 with the new Vite plugin (`@tailwindcss/vite`) for improved performance.
+Custom color variables are defined in the main CSS file.

 ### TypeScript

-TypeScript configuration is split between:
-- `tsconfig.app.json` - App-specific settings
-- `tsconfig.node.json` - Node.js/build tool settings
+TypeScript configuration uses the latest TypeScript 5.8 with strict type checking enabled.

+### Testing

+Jest is configured with:
+- **jsdom** environment for DOM testing
+- **@testing-library/jest-dom** for enhanced assertions
+- **identity-obj-proxy** for CSS module mocking

 ## 📱 Browser Support